Cyclists share the same rights and responsibilities as drivers and must obey the road rules.

 The minimum passing distances laws do not apply to cyclists passing vehicles.
 Cyclists need to adhere to Part 15 of the Traffic Code 2000. (see FAQ section below)

 Do the minimum passing distance laws apply to cyclists passing vehicles?
+Can I overtake a cyclist on double white lines?

 No. Legislation already exists within the Part 15 of the Road Traffic Code 2000, outlining the rules for cyclists interacting with vehicles on the roads, including: